Need Help? Give us a call.

 The next step is securing your location.
 A good salesperson might feel comfortable cold-calling a property or business owner, or soliciting them in person.
 This approach can work for smaller locations, especially if you’re a frequent patron or already know the owner.

 You can also try visiting your local Chamber of Commerce.
 They can give you information about major businesses in your area, which might give you some ideas for potential locations.
-Ideally, try to place your machine at companies with at least one hundred employees, or considerable foot traffic, like a multi-business office park.
+Ideally, try to place your vending machine at companies with at least one hundred employees, or considerable foot traffic, like a multi-business office park.

 If you already have locations in mind, reach out to proprietors, or work on getting contact information for the relevant manager.
-Talking to prospective partners about location needs can help you get a better understanding of local demand, and inform your machine and product selection.
+Talking to prospective partners about location needs can help you get a better understanding of local demand, and inform your vending machine and product selection.

 Whether or not you hope to establish an exclusive partnership with a location, draw up a contract with the proprietor stating your agreed compensation rate, contract length, and terms you have with the owner.

 Include provisions for breach of contract, too.
-It’s also smart to include expectations and obligations regarding servicing and restocking machines, vandalism or theft, and the possibility of unprofitability.
+It’s also smart to include expectations and obligations regarding servicing and restocking your vending machines, vandalism or theft, and the possibility of unprofitability.
 As always, have a lawyer look over the contract before signing.

 As you’ll quickly find once you start your search, vending machines come with a range of features and capabilities, all at different price points.